nicktelford/humvn/README.md

-humvn
+Humvn
 =====

-A human interface to Maven
+`A human interface to Maven for those of us that aren't masochists.`